Anagh-Sharma/Chat-Application-using-Java/README.md

 2. DTO (Data Transfer Object)
 	- Class whose objects are used to store credentials for Sign-In/Sign-Up.
-3. DAP (Data access object)
+3. DAO (Data access object)
 	- Used for database related functionalities
 	- Classes whose objects provide database connectivity and transaction:
+	- ChatDAO:
-	- ChatDAO	:	- Create a Connection based on the credentials in config.properties.
+		- Create a Connection based on the credentials in config.properties.
 		- Return a Connection object.
-	- UserDAO	:	The class contains following two methods:
+	- UserDAO:	The class contains following two methods:
 		- signUp(UserDTO userDTO):
 			- Insert credentials from DTO object in the database.
 			- Returns an int value which if greater than 0 indicates that the insertion was successful.
 		- signIn(UserDTO userDTO):
 			- Query the database with the entered user credentials
 			- If the result of the query is non-empty then, the user data exits and is thus valid.
 4. Utilities
 	- config.properties
 		- Stores credentials for the application's database connections and